jimdigriz/freeradius-oauth2-perl/README.md

 Once you are more familiar with using FreeRADIUS and have the above working, then you should try to follow these instructions.
 If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue including the output of `freeradius -X` with both client secrets and `User-Password` obscured.

-**N.B.** if you are not using the [packaging from Network RADIUS](https://networkradius.com/freeradius-packages/index.html) or compiled from source the [`v3.0.x` branch](https://github.com/FreeRADIUS/freeradius-server/tree/v3.0.x) any GitHub issue you open is likely to be *immediately* closed.
-The *only* support option available to you will be via paid consultancy with me.
-Sorry my time is precious to me.
+If you do open a GitHub issue you *must* be either using the [packaging from Network RADIUS (process described below)](https://networkradius.com/freeradius-packages/index.html) or have compiled from source the [`v3.0.x` branch](https://github.com/FreeRADIUS/freeradius-server/tree/v3.0.x).
+If you do not do this, for example instead use your distribution's (Redhat, Ubuntu, ...) packaging, your issue is likely to be closed as I am unable to provide Pro Bono consultancy for your organisation.

+This project is a volunteer backed effort and the volunteer (ie. me) requests when asking for *free* assistance you use a supported environment.
+This is a reasonable request.

 Consultancy services are available through [coreMem Limited](https://coremem.com/).